rene-mt/esp8266-oled-sh1106/README.md

 This is a driver for the SH1106 based 128x64 pixel OLED display running on the Arduino/ESP8266 platform.
 It has been tested with the SPI version of the display.
 Feedback for the I2C version is appreciated.

 The SH1106 is in general similar to the SSD1306.
 Main difference is a memory of 132x64 instead of 128x64.
-The main thing which differs from the SSD1306 library is the implementation of the _diplay_ function.
+The main thing which differs from the SSD1306 library is the implementation of the _display_ function.

 You can either download this library as a zip file and unpack it to your Arduino/libraries folder or (once it has been added) choose it from the Arduino library manager.